 - First class passengers departing on a same-day flight operated by a oneworld airline (+1 guest)

 - Business class passengers departing on a same-day flight operated by a oneworld airline (no guests)

 - oneworld Emerald members departing on a same-day flight operated by Cathay Pacific, Cathay Dragon or another oneworld airline (+1 guest)

 - oneworld Sapphire members departing on a same-day flight operated by Cathay Pacific, Cathay Dragon or another oneworld airline (+1 guest)

 - Guests must be departing on a flight operated and marketed by a oneworld airline.

 - American Airlines AAdvantage® members, regardless of their tier status or class of travel, are not eligible for lounge access when travelling solely on North American flights within or between the U.S., Canada, Mexico (except Mexico City), the Bahamas, Bermuda and the Caribbean.

-- American Airlines Admirals Club members do not have access to Cathay Pacific and Dragonair lounges unless their ticket or status qualifies.
+- American Airlines Admirals Club members do not have access to Cathay Pacific lounges unless their ticket or status qualifies.